google/error-prone/docs/bugpattern/overloading/InconsistentOverloads.md

 will accept this because the types match perfectly.
 However, this is clearly a bug caused by unintuitive API and method overloading.

+## Suppression
+Suppress false positives by adding the suppression annotation `@SuppressWarnings("InconsistentOverloads")` to the enclosing element (which is typically the class not the method; see https://github.com/google/error-prone/issues/717).